apache/flink-cdc/docs/content/docs/connectors/legacy-flink-cdc-sources/db2-cdc.md

 The config option `scan.startup.mode` specifies the startup mode for DB2 CDC consumer.
 The valid enumerations are:

-- `initial` (default): Performs an initial snapshot on the monitored database tables upon first startup, and continue to read the latest binlog.
+- `initial` (default): Performs an initial snapshot on the monitored database tables upon first startup, and continue to read the latest redo logs.
-- `latest-offset`: Never to perform snapshot on the monitored database tables upon first startup, just read from the end of the binlog which means only have the changes since the connector was started.
+- `latest-offset`: Never to perform snapshot on the monitored database tables upon first startup, just read from the end of the redo logs which means only have the changes since the connector was started.

 _Note: the mechanism of `scan.startup.mode` option relying on Debezium's `snapshot.mode` configuration.
 So please do not using them together.
 If you speicifying both `scan.startup.mode` and `debezium.snapshot.mode` options in the table DDL, it may make `scan.startup.mode` doesn't work._